Flora of Scotland: Aquatic species

-Bogbean and Water Lobelia are common plants of moorland pools and lochans.
-The Least (Nuphar pumila), Yellow and White Water-lilies are also widespread.
+Bogbean and water lobelia are common plants of moorland pools and lochans.
+The least (Nuphar pumila), yellow and white water-lilies are also widespread.
 Pipewort has generated some botanical controversy regarding its discovery, classification and distribution.
 It was found growing on Skye in the 18th century, although there was subsequent confusion as to both the discoverer and the correct scientific name – now agreed to be Eriocaulon aquaticum.
 The European range of this plant is confined to Scotland and western Ireland and it is one of only a small number of species which is common in North America, but very restricted in Europe.

-There are a few localised examples of the Rigid Hornwort (Ceratophyllum demersum).
+There are a few localised examples of the rigid hornwort (Ceratophyllum demersum).

 Grasses and sedges

 Grasses and sedges are common everywhere except dune systems (where marram grass may be locally abundant) and stony mountain tops and plateaux.
 The total number of species is large; 84 have been recorded on the verges of a single road in West Lothian.

-Smooth Meadow-grass and Broad-leaved Meadow-grass are widespread in damp lowland conditions, Wood Sedge (Carex sylvatica) in woodlands, and Oval Sedge and Early Hair-grass on upland moors.
-In damp conditions Phragmites reeds and several species of Juncus are found abundantly including Jointed Rush, Soft Rush and Toad Rush, and less commonly the introduced species Slender Rush.
-Common Cottongrass is a familiar site on marshy land, but Saltmarsh Sedge (Carex salina) was only discovered for the first time in 2004 at the head of Loch Duich.
+Smooth meadow-grass and rough meadow-grass are widespread in damp lowland conditions, wood sedge (Carex sylvatica) in woodlands, and oval sedge and early hair-grass on upland moors.
+In damp conditions Phragmites reeds and several species of Juncus are found abundantly including jointed rush, soft rush and toad rush, and less commonly the introduced species slender rush.
+Common cottongrass is a familiar site on marshy land, but saltmarsh sedge (Carex salina) was only discovered for the first time in 2004 at the head of Loch Duich.

 Endemic species

-Shetland Mouse-ear (Cerastium nigrescens) is an endemic plant found in Shetland.
+Shetland mouse-ear (Cerastium nigrescens) is an endemic plant found in Shetland.
 It was first recorded in 1837 by Shetland botanist Thomas Edmondston.
 Although reported from two other sites in the 19th century, it currently grows only on two serpentine hills on the island of Unst.
-The Scottish Primrose (Primula scotica), is endemic to the north coast including Caithness and Orkney.
+The Scottish primrose (Primula scotica), is endemic to the north coast including Caithness and Orkney.
 It is closely related to the Arctic species Primula stricta and Primula scandinavica.

-Young's Helleborine (Epipactis youngiana) is a rare endemic orchid principally found on bings created by the coal-mining industry in the Central Lowlands and classified as endangered.
-The St Kilda Dandelion (Taraxacum pankhurstianum) is a species of dandelion endemic to the island of Hirta, identified in 2012.
+Endemic species of the Hieracium, Rubus and Taraxacum apomictic complexes occur in Scotland, such as the St Kilda dandelion (Taraxacum pankhurstianum), endemic to the island of Hirta, identified in 2012, the orange-flowered hawkweed (Hieracium fulvocaesium), endemic to Strathnaver, the Shetland Hawkweed (Hieracium zetlandicum), endemic to the Shetland Islands, and Rubus longiflorus, endemic to coastal Angus and Kincardine.